 - Non-U.S. Citizens must bring a passport

 - Closed-toe shoes required

-- No tank tops allowed (tour requirement)
+- No tank tops allowed (must at least have short sleeves).

 - Please keep an eye on the weather.
 Many tour sites will have an outdoor component.
 Plan to dress appropriately, including bringing a raincoat or umbrella as the forecast calls for.